MicrosoftDocs/cpp-docs/docs/windows/creating-a-menu.md

 > [!NOTE]
 > The **Resource Window** is not available in Express editions.

+For information on adding resources to managed projects, see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
+For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
+For information on globalization and localization of resources in managed apps, see [Globalizing and Localizing .NET Framework Applications](/dotnet/standard/globalization-localization/index).

 ## To create a standard menu

 1. From the **View** menu, select **Resource View** and then right-click on the **Menu** heading and choose **Add Resource**.
 Choose **Menu**.